ighosh98/Aerial-Imagery-Object-Detection/keras-retinanet-master/README.md

+# Base Architecture Details
+**Note: The base architecture has been modified as per the needs of the project and to reduce the computational complexity of the models.**
 # Keras RetinaNet [![Build Status](https://travis-ci.org/fizyr/keras-retinanet.svg?branch=master)](https://travis-ci.org/fizyr/keras-retinanet) [![DOI](https://zenodo.org/badge/100249425.svg)](https://zenodo.org/badge/latestdoi/100249425)

 Keras implementation of RetinaNet object detection as described in [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002)